Setting up a model to use an array of buses usually involves these basic tasks:

 Block Parameters dialog box for the Selector block that selects the

-To select bus elements within a bus signal, use the Bus Selector block.
-The input for the Bus Selector block must be a scalar bus signal.
+To select bus elements within a bus, use the Bus Selector block.
+The input for the Bus Selector block must be a scalar bus.

 Use a root Inport block to import (load) an array of structures of